About

 The ICCA Registry database

-The global ICCA Registry was established in 2008 to raise awareness of the significance of indigenous peoples’ and community-led conservation practices.
-It is a global registry of territories and areas that are self-identified and conserved by indigenous peoples and local communities.
+The global ICCA Registry was established in 2008 to raise awareness of the significance of Indigenous Peoples’ and community-led conservation practices.
+It is a global registry of territories and areas that are self-identified and conserved by Indigenous Peoples and local communities.
 The data in the ICCA Registry is voluntarily provided by ICCA custodians, or through their supporting organisations.
 It is not yet comprehensive but continues to grow each year, providing a much-needed evidence base to promote the recognition and support of ICCAs worldwide.

-UNEP-WCMC works with ICCA custodians and their supporting organisations to document ICCAs as part of a broader global effort to highlight the vital contributions that indigenous peoples and local communities have made to conservation throughout history, and continue to make today.
+UNEP-WCMC works with ICCA custodians and their supporting organisations to document ICCAs as part of a broader global effort to highlight the vital contributions that Indigenous Peoples and local communities have made to conservation throughout history and continue to make today.

-ICCA Registry online case studies
+ICCA Registry case studies

 Many ICCA custodians seek to inform others of their presence, actions, and customary and legal rights, so that they can advocate for recognition of their rights and territories.
+One way of achieving this is through submitting a case study to the ICCA Registry, which can include media such as photos and links to relevant webpages and resources.